0xConcordance/liquid-punk/README.md

 # Liquify your OptiPunk
-Note: use at own risk, smart contracts are unaudited
+Note: use at own risk, smart contracts are unaudited.
+Moreover there is no use-case for oPunk.
+This is meant to be a personal project.

 Trade Optipunks here: https://quixotic.io/collection/optipunks LiquidPunk hosted here: https://liquid-punk.vercel.app/